Kexine/iml-project/task_4/README.md

 Our model achieved an accuracy of 69.86% on the public part of the test set and 69.71% on the private part.
 The hard baseline was at 68.8% accuracy.

-Some changes to the original code have been made to ensure (fast) reproducability.

 ## Reproducability
 In order to reproduce the results you need to use Google Colab and select 'TPU' as runtime type.
 Then, under 'Runtime', click on 'Run all'.
+Some modifications to the original code have been made to ensure easy and fast reproducability.
+The modifications are clearly marked with comments and mainly deal with the following:
+* The needed data is loaded from Google Cloud Storage buckets that are publicly accessible so that you don't have to mount your own Google Drive onto Colab.
+* test

 ## Report

 The following report describes the approach that led to our solution.

 1)  We use Google Colab so that we have access to a TPU.
 Our Google Drive is mounted onto Colab and the necessary files are copied to the local disk.
 2)	Images, test and train triplets are loaded.
 Train triplets are labeled with 1 and the switched train triplets, i.e. columns B and C switched, are labeled with 0 and then both are combined into a balanced training set X_train.
 3)	Because we want to use a TPU, we write our test and training datasets into TFRecords.
 These TFRecords are copied into a Google Cloud Storage bucket so that they can later be accessed by the TPU during training and prediction.
 4)	Connection to TPU is established.